emmamc-png/group-project-WordPar/ReadMe.md

     * **Chai**: A library that offers logic for verifying tests through assertions
 * **Infrastructure/DevOps:**
     * **Docker**: Infastructure tool utilized as a substitute for a virtual machine which uses containerization which packages all aspects of an application into the container to prevent from any inconsistencies based on the developer's local machine
+* **API Integrations**
+    * **OpenAI**: Utilized to provide a word depending on the category and analyze semantically how close the guess is to the actual word
+* **Version Control**
+    * **Git**: Utilized to have different branches for each user story for collaboration purposes and tracking of changes
+* **Project Management**
+    * **Github Projects**: Utilized to track user stories throughout the project with the ability to assign it to each person and keep track how long it took for said person to complete their task.
+Allowed for us to follow the agile methodology

 ----